devartgr/joomla-devart-slider/README.md

 Events use the same event date logic as the DevArt Events component, ensuring consistent results across the frontend, modules, and slider.

+### DevArt Video

+- All Categories
+- Selected Categories
+- Include Child Categories
+- Featured Handling
+- Newest
+- Oldest

+Video content is rendered using the same lightweight rendering engine, image pipeline, and caching architecture as every other supported content source.

 ### Custom Slides

 Supports: